Learn More

 The specific letters often derive from the country's name in its native language.
 For instance, the "D" on German cars stands for "Deutschland," the German word for Germany.
 Similarly, the "E" seen on Spanish vehicles represents "España," the Spanish name for Spain.
 These codes provide a standardized method for authorities and other drivers to recognize a vehicle's origin, which is crucial for law enforcement and regulatory compliance in international traffic.

 Perhaps the most intriguing of the three is Switzerland's "CH" designation.
 These letters do not correspond to the country's name in any of its four official languages (German, French, Italian, or Romansh).
 Instead, "CH" is an abbreviation for the country's Latin name, "Confoederatio Helvetica" (Helvetic Confederation).
 The use of a neutral Latin name was a deliberate choice to avoid showing preference for any one of its national languages and cultures.
-Unlike many of its European neighbors, Switzerland does not integrate the "CH" into its standard license plates, meaning a separate sticker is mandatory for Swiss vehicles when traveling abroad.
+Unlike many of its European neighbors (Review), Switzerland does not integrate the "CH" into its standard license plates, meaning a separate sticker is mandatory for Swiss vehicles when traveling abroad.

 More Other Trivia Questions